A random Schr\"odinger operator associated with the Vertex Reinforced Jump Process on infinite graphs: The random potential on finite graphs

 \end{remark} \begin{remark} The probability measure \(\mathcal{Q}_{i_{0}}^{W}(du)\) appeared previously to \cite{sabot2011edge} in a rather different context in the work of Disertori, Spencer, Zirnbauer, \cite{disertori2010quasi}.
-In particular, the fact that \(\mathcal{Q}_{i_{0}}^{W}(du)\) is a probability measure was proved there as a consequence of a Berezin identity applied to a supersymmetric extension of that measure. \end{remark} On finite graphs, the random environment \((u_i)\) of the previous theorem can be represented thanks to the Green function of the random potential \((\beta_{i},i\in V)\).
-Let us recall Theorem 3 in~\cite{STZ}. \begin{theoA}[\cite{STZ}, Proposition 1 and Theorem 3] Assume \(V\) finite.
-Let \((\beta_j)_{j\in V}\) be \(\nu_V^{W}\) distributed and let \(G=(H_\beta)^{-1}\) be the green function of the Schr\"odinger operator \(H_\beta\).
-We denote
+In particular, the fact that \(\mathcal{Q}_{i_{0}}^{W}(du)\) is a probability measure was proved there as a consequence of a Berezin identity applied to a supersymmetric extension of that measure. \end{remark} On finite graphs, the random environment \((u_i)\) of the previous theorem can be represented thanks to the Green function of the random potential \((\beta_{i},i\in V)\) distributed according to $\nu_V^W(d\beta)$.
+Let us first recall \cite[Proposition 1]{STZ}. \begin{propA}[Proposition 1 of \cite{STZ}] Assume \(V\) finite.
+For $\beta \in \ddd_V^W$, we denote by